Flag of Mozambique: Colours

 The flag's colours are constitutionally defined, but their specific shades are not.
 The London Organising Committee of the Olympic and Paralympic Games used the following Pantone colour codes in 2012: green, PMS 355; yellow, PMS 109; and red, PMS 185.
 However, these shades differ from those used on the flag displayed on the Mozambican government's official website, which are green, PMS 328; yellow, PMS 102; and red, PMS 186.

 Symbolism

 The Mozambican constitution explains the significance of the flag's colours and symbols.
 Red represents anti-colonial resistance and national defence, green represents the country's soil; golden-yellow represents the country's subsoil, black represents the African continent, and white represents peace and "the justice of the struggle of the Mozambican people".
 The star represents "the spirit of international solidarity of the Mozambican people", while the book, hoe, and gun symbolise education, production, and defence, respectively.

-The US Central Intelligence Agency's World Factbook gives a slightly different explanation of the flag's symbolism.
-It states that yellow represents Mozambique's minerals, the star represents Marxism and proletarian internationalism, the gun represents vigilance in addition to defence, the hoe represents agriculture, and the open book stresses the importance of education.